Intevac

-Intevac, Inc. is a producer of thin film deposition systems and equipment for making hard disk drives.
-It is headquartered in Santa Clara, California in Silicon Valley.
-The company also has offices in China, Malaysia and Singapore.
+Intevac, Inc. was a producer of thin film deposition systems and equipment for making hard disk drives.

-Founded in 1991 as a spin-off from Varian Associates, Intevac went public in 1995.
-The company reported revenues of $13.8 million in the first half of 2022.
+Headquartered in Silicon Valley in Santa Clara, California, it also had offices in China, Malaysia, and Singapore.

-In January 2022, Intevac divested its photonics business to Eotech for over $70 million.
+Founded in 1991 as a spin-off of Varian Associates, the company went public four years later and reported having $13.8 million in revenue in the first half of 2022.
+In January 2022, the American firm divested its photonics business to Eotech for over $70 million.

 In February 2025, hard disk drive maker Seagate Technology announced it would acquire Intevac for $119 million in an all-cash deal.
 The purchase was completed a month later.